Tell el-Kheleifeh: 12th century BCE settlement (?)

 Sparse ceramic findings without associated architectural remains might hint at a small settlement existing at the site or nearby during the 12th century BCE, and possibly into the 11th.
-In any case, there are no material remains from ca. 1000-800 BCE, a time span that includes the time of both Solomon and Jehoshaphat.
+In any case, there are no material remains from ca. 1000–800 BCE, a time span that includes the time of both Solomon and Jehoshaphat.
+Marta Luciani argues that old and newly identified samples of Qurayya ware at the site indicate that it was occupied during the Late Bronze Age.

 Casemate fortress (early 8th century BCE)

 The first architectural remains are of a casemate fortress, tentatively dated by to the first half of the 8th century BCE.
-A 45 x 45 metres offset-inset, or "salients and recesses" wall was abutted on the inside by a continuous row of rooms, these constituting the "casemate" element from its name.
-In the centre of the courtyard stood a four-room building, almost square and measuring approximately 13 x 13 metres, possibly serving as a citadel.
+A 45 × 45–metre offset-inset, or "salients and recesses" wall was abutted on the inside by a continuous row of rooms, these constituting the "casemate" element from its name.
+In the centre of the courtyard stood a four-room building, almost square and measuring approximately 13 × 13 metres, possibly serving as a citadel.

 Fortified settlement (c.
 700 BCE)

-The earlier fortress was replaced by a radically different fortified settlement of much larger proportions, 56 x 59 x 59 x 63 m.
+The earlier fortress was replaced by a radically different fortified settlement of much larger proportions, 56 × 59 × 59 × 63 m.
 This was protected by an offset-inset wall and a four-chambered gateway.
 Large parts of the older casemate fortress and its four-room building were preserved and used in the northwestern corner of the new, enlarged structure.
-Finkelstein identifies it as the Assyrian fort of Ezion-geber, guarding the trade routes with Arabia along with the forts at Tamar (Ein Hazeva) and Khirbet en-Nahas, as part of a strategic Assyrian domination system built between the very end of the 8th and the first half of the 7th century BCE.
+Finkelstein identifies it as the Assyrian fort of Ezion-geber, guarding the trade routes with Arabia along with the forts at Tamar (Ein Hatzeva) and Khirbet en-Nahas, as part of a strategic Assyrian domination system built between the very end of the 8th and the first half of the 7th century BCE.
 Finkelstein dates the end of this phase to the late 7th century, Pratico to the early 6th.